 Overcoming Anxiety: Certain individuals experience anxiety naturally, resulting in constant worrying.
 Consuming alcohol will decrease your inhibitions, increase your comfort level in social atmospheres and eventually cause addictive behavior.

 Whether you drink to excess for the long-term or just once, the impact on your health can be serious.
-The impact of alcohol regarding your health can be severe, minor or life-threatening.
-The overall effect of alcohol consumption for the short-term can also be dangerous.
 Many people experience slower coordination, reflexes and reaction times.

 One of the most dangerous things you can do is drive after you have been drinking.
 Your perception of both distance and speed will be altered.
 You will be placing others at risk in addition to yourself.
 Some of the common short-term impacts of consuming alcohol include: